-5.56 The Appropriate Assessment findings for the SPA and Ramsar site in relation to air pollution are as described above in relation to the Humber Estuary SAC.
-The same roads lie within 200m of the SPA and Ramsar site as described above for the SAC and again, without detailed traffic modelling work to identify the likely increase in AADT along those routes, it is not yet possible to conclude that the Local Plan would not have likely significant effects on the integrity of the SPA and Ramsar site in relation to air pollution.
+5.92 The Appropriate Assessment findings for the SPA and Ramsar site in relation to air pollution are as described above in relation to the Humber Estuary SAC.
+The mitigation described in relation to emissions from commercial sources will also mitigate any potential impacts on the SPA/Ramsar site.
+The same roads lie within 200m of the SPA and Ramsar site as described above for the SAC and for the reasons described in that section, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) will not have adverse effects on the integrity of the SPA and Ramsar site in relation to air pollution.